iomega/paired-data-form/manuals/sysop.md

 When you have push rights on the [repo](https://github.com/iomega/paired-data-form) you will get [dependabot security alerts](https://github.com/iomega/paired-data-form/security/dependabot) at some point.

+The dependabot will also create [pull requests](https://github.com/iomega/paired-data-form/pulls/app%2Fdependabot) to bump dependencies to the latest version.
+Upgrading to the latest version is only required when there is a vulnerability in the current version.

 ### Determine location of vulnerable libary

 The dependabot alert will tell you if library is in app/ or api/ dir.